zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

   Promises always resolve to one value.
 If you need to pass more than one value along, you need to create a multi-value in some fashion (an array, an object, concatting strings, etc)
 </div>

 A potentially better way is to use a Promise library's `all()` method or any number of other utility methods that increase the usefulness of Promises, which I'll leave to you to go and discover.
-(Maybe that will be a future guide?)

-### Returning Promises inside the Chain
+### Returning Promises Inside the Chain
 Our chaining implementation is a bit naive.
 It's blindly passing the resolved values down the line.
 What if one of the resolved values is a Promise?
 For example

 ```javascript